The Latest: LA Opera to investigate Domingo accusations

-The Washington National Opera issued a statement Tuesday saying it has “zero tolerance policies” regarding harassment of any kind in response to an Associated Press story in which numerous women accused opera legend Placido Domingo of in appropriate behavior.
+The Washington National Opera issued a statement Tuesday saying it has “zero tolerance policies” regarding harassment of any kind in response to an Associated Press story in which many women accused opera legend Placido Domingo of inappropriate behavior.

 Domingo served as a top manager of the opera house for 15 years, serving as both artistic director and general director.
 Several performers told the AP that they were sexually harassed by the star while working for the Washington opera and that his behavior was common knowledge.

 A spokeswoman for the Washington opera declined to answer specific questions from the AP about whether management was aware of any inappropriate behavior by Domingo and if any complaints ever had been made.

 Instead, the opera house issued a statement saying that its goal is to “always is to ensure that all of our artists and employees can work and thrive in an environment of safety, trust, support, creativity, and mutual respect.”